 Puerto Plata is more than just beaches.
 There is also a museum centered on gemstones, a collection of historic attractions including a Spanish fort, and even a lighthouse.
 Your days are likely to be filled to the brim hopping from one attraction to the next when you plan a visit here.

-Assuming you enjoy expanding your knowledge of other cultures and places, you might enjoy visiting a museum during your vacation.
-To see complete information regarding each museum, you can click on the name.
+In case you enjoy expanding your knowledge of other cultures and places, you might want to visit a museum during your time in Puerto Plata.
+Just click on each place's name to obtain more information.

 |Amber Museum||(809) 586-2848||Downtown Puerto Plata||the Dominican Republic|

-Another popular destination is Birgenair Flight 301 Memorial.
-It is found in the heart of Puerto Plata.
+Another landmark worth visiting is Birgenair Flight 301 Memorial.
+It is located in the heart of Puerto Plata.
 Honoring the the 176 dead of the tragic crash of Birgenair Flight 301 on 6 February 1996, this memorial contains the names of all those who died.
 The official report states the likely cause was a wasp nest being constructed in a pitot tube which resulted in faulty readings to the plane's computer and eventually a stalling of one engine.

 |Birgenair Flight 301 Memorial||--||0.6 mi.
 Northwest of Downtown Puerto Plata|